 Imagine you purchased a new economy car three months ago.
 To get around, you alternate between riding a bike, walking, and driving your new car.
 So in the three months since you’ve owned the car, you’ve driven about 1,000 miles on it.
 However, the car’s manual says to get the oil replaced every three months or 3,000 miles.
 Since it’s been three months, you dutifully take your car to the shop for a costly oil change that is supposed to keep your car running in great condition.
-This is an example of preventative maintenance.
+This is an example of preventive maintenance.

 Now imagine, you own a luxury car.
 Maybe it’s a BMW that is equipped with condition-based service indicators for your engine oil and air filters among other parts.
 You drive the car six months, put around 5,000 miles on it, and then an alert comes on that says you have 500 miles left before you must change the oil.
 This is an example of predictive maintenance.
 It prevents breakdowns and gives you service reminders that are a reflection of how much you actually drive your car with enough advance warning to repair the issue before the machine fails.

-In manufacturing, machine, and energy companies, preventative maintenance is already popular and can be used in conjunction with mobile workforce management software, but predictive maintenance has its own set of values that it delivers to companies too.
+In manufacturing, machine, and energy companies, preventive maintenance is already popular and can be used in conjunction with mobile workforce management software, but predictive maintenance has its own set of values that it delivers to companies too.
 Here’s how to tell the difference between the two types of maintenance:

 How Maintenance is Triggered

-Preventative maintenance is triggered by time, events, or meter readings.
+Preventive maintenance is triggered by time, events, or meter readings.
 The age of a piece of equipment in addition to manufacturer service recommendations is also taken into consideration for preventative maintenance.
-Another way to say preventative maintenance is planned scheduled maintenance.
+Another way to say preventive maintenance is planned scheduled maintenance.
 However, like in our car example, this time-based maintenance approach may not accurately reflect the usage of a piece of equipment, and could lead to unnecessary maintenance fixes regardless of the actual state of the equipment or parts.

 On the other hand, predictive maintenance is based on the actual condition of the equipment rather than time or age factors.
 It is used to predict machine failures before they occur, and also gives company enough time to schedule a future service appointment in advance.
 This allows field service technicians the opportunity to service the machine and prevent the failure before it actually occurs.